 Monolithic CMS platforms commonly used today don't work well for teams that employ agile development practices such as Infrastructure as Code and Continuous Delivery.
 Provisioning, migrating and testing those platforms is inherently difficult to automate.

-Contentful, on the other hand, is a CMS built for the Cloud Age.
+Contentful, on the other hand, is content Infrastructure built for the Cloud Age.

 Teams that employ continuous delivery have a "deployment pipeline”, a set of validations through which new version of software must pass on its way to production.
-The pipeline has different stages, each of which have their own environments where the software can run.
+The pipeline has different stages, each of which has its own environment for running the software.